Volunteer Programs

 Mission: ASHA works to provide young people with the resources and knowledge they need to make healthy sexual decisions.
 They empower young people to be active participants in their sexual education and to take charge of their bodies, as well as their emotional and physical health.
 ASHA seeks to create classroom environments that: 1.
 Promote healthy behavior.
 2. Are accepting of a wide variety of sexual activities and decisions.
 3. Encourage consent and communication between partners.

-Work: With a focus on community sexual health education outreach, ASHA leads interactive workshops in local high schools about STI’s, safe-sex practices, sexual assault prevention, communication, and other sexual health issues.
+Work: With a focus on community sexual health education outreach, ASHA leads interactive workshops in local high schools about STI’s, safe-sex practices, sexual harm mitigation, restorative justice, communication, and other sexual health issues.
 Other activities include promotion of STI testing for Wesleyan students and members of the community, bringing speakers to campus, and co-programming with other Wesleyan sexual health groups.

 Mission: The Environmental Solidarity Network (ESN) is a student-led platform for collaboration, communication, and advocacy on sustainability and environmentally-focused issues at Wesleyan and in the greater community.